jmat23/self-driving-car/README.md

-Self Driving Car Simulation using JavaScript without libraries.
+Self Driving Car Simulation using JavaScript.
 Followed tutorial by freeCodeCamp.